pastnetworks/pastnetworks.github.io/application.md

 * One dinner
 * All academic content and materials

 The school includes four lunches for which a 75 EUR lunch fee needs to be paid at the registration phase.
 The lunch fee can only be paid once you have been offered a place in the summer school.
-Only online card payments will be accepted (no cash or cheques).
+Only bank transfers will be accepted (no cash or cheques).

 Participants need to make their own arrangements for:
 * Accommodation during the summer school